alonkig99/arithmica/README.md

-  # Arithmica
+  # ARITHMICA

-Arithmica is an interpreter written in Python that supports calculation of prefix math expressions, variable assignments and boolean comparsions.
+Interpreter written in Python that supports calculation of prefix math expressions, variable assignments and boolean comparsions.\
-It is a final project for "Progamming Languages" course in our Computer Science degree in college.
+Writen for "Programming Languages" course in college.